Text Tools: JSON Formatter Base64 URL Encoder JSON to CSV CSV to JSON

 What does 'Treat + as space' do?

 Some older form encoding (application/x-www-form-urlencoded) uses '+' to represent spaces.
-When decoding, this option converts '+' characters back to spaces for compatibility with form data.
+When decoding, enabling this option converts '+' characters back to standard spaces for compatibility.